pippinbarr/cart263-2020/slides/activity-raving-redactionist/activity-raving-redactionist.md

 1. Create a `redacted` class that sets the background color to black and the text color to transparent (to avoid people seeing the text when they highlight it)
 1. Create a `revealed` class that sets the background color to transparent, and the text color to red (to induce panic!)

-When you view the page now, the text in the redacted spans should be black!
+When you view the page now, the text you put spans around should be redacted!

 ???